 Reference Books: Books such as dictionaries, encyclopedias, gazetteers, yearbooks, directories, concordances, indexes, bibliographies, handbooks, and atlases are compiled to supply definite pieces of information of varying extent and are intended to be referred to rather than read through.
-Most of the reference books are located on floor 2 in the reference stacks, at the reference desk, or in the reading room area.
+Most of the reference books are located on the 2nd floor in the reference stacks, at the reference desk, or in the reading room area.

 Archives and Special Collections: The archives include books about Baruch College and Bernard M. Baruch, as well as documents issued by Baruch College and the City University.
-Archival material can only be used on site in the Baruch Archives, located on floor 5.
+Archival material can only be used on site in the Baruch Archives, located on the 5th floor.
 Print copies of undergraduate honors theses and Ph.D. dissertations by Baruch students are shelved in the conference room and may be retrieved on weekdays by inquiring at the reference desk.
 There are circulating copies of some dissertations (see library catalog).

 If the book is not on the shelf, you may want to check the: